aJanker/TypeChef-Sampling-OpenSSL/README.md

 Morpheus-OpenSSLEvaluation
 ===========================

-This project contains all evaluation-related material for the case study OpenSSL for the variability-aware refactoring engine for C, [Morpheus](https://github.com/joliebig/Morpheus).
+This project contains all evaluation-related files for the OpenSSL 1.18.5 case study using the variability-aware C refactoring engine [Morpheus](https://github.com/joliebig/Morpheus).

 Installation and Usage